tspannhw/bigdata-essentials/README.md

 # bigdata-essentials
-The largest repo for BigData starter projects.
+The largest repo for BigData starter/sample examples.